 The Radiological Studies Initiative at the HRC promotes fundamental and applied studies involving radioelements, radioisotopes, radioactive decay, and nuclear and radiation interactions.
 The initiative encompasses both research and educational activities designed to develop the next generation of nuclear experts.

-The initiative will be a center of excellence, fostering core interdisciplinary research and education collaborations across campus and with outside entities, including other universities, national laboratories, government agencies, international researchers, and industrial partners.
+The initiative seeks to foster core interdisciplinary research and education collaborations across campus and with outside entities, including other universities, national laboratories, government agencies, international researchers, and industrial partners.

 The Radiological Studies Initiative is consistent with the university’s interest in promoting interdisciplinary research through the CoRE initiative.
 Integrating activities in engineering, science, health, and policy, the initiative will strive to provide an educational pipeline and to stimulate economic development by providing a well-trained workforce in all areas involving radiation, radioactive decay, radioisotopes, and nuclear reactions.